Management

 Don’t micromanage

 Different people need different levels of support.
-Some will feel more comfortable with extra guidance, others prefer to learn by doing.
-Check in with your reports to figure out which type they are.
+Some will feel more comfortable with extra guidance.
+Others prefer to learn by doing.
+Check-in with your reports to figure out which type they are.
 You don’t want to micromanage, but you also don’t want to push employees too far out of their comfort zone too soon.

 Embrace flexible working hours

 What Best Buy did might not work for every company.
-After all, meetings still need to be held and clients typically expect communication within standard business hours.
+After all, meetings still need to be held, and clients typically expect communication within standard business hours.
 But there is room to experiment between a fixed schedule and total anarchy.

-Other companies allow work from home or even go as far as having a designated work from home day when the entire company works remotely.
-Work from home days allow the team to focus on that one task they’d been trying to complete all week but kept getting wound up in meetings or ad hoc discussions.
-If you allow work from home, however, make sure your employees use a VPN to access business accounts and company information.
-Public Wi-Fi in cafes, coworking spaces, and hotels is famously unreliable when it comes to security.
+Other companies allow work from home or even have a designated work from the home day when the entire company works remotely.
+Work from home days allows the team to focus on that task they’d been trying to complete all week but kept getting wound up in meetings or ad hoc discussions.

 Give due credit